gustavo-alberto/MicroManipulatorStepper/README.md

 ## Micro Manipulator Stepper

-This project contains an open source low-cost, easy-to-build motorized **XYZ Micro-Manipulator** motion control platform achieving sub micrometer precision.
+This project contains an open source low-cost, easy-to-build motorized **XYZ Micro-Manipulator** motion control platform achieving submicron precision.
 It's designed for applications such as optical alignment, probing electronic components, and microscopy.

 Check out the YouTube video for more information about the device and how it is built: